-When the PC signal is resolved as a function of push photon energy, two different types of responses can be identified (Fig. 3b).
+When the PC signal is resolved as a function of the push photon energy, two different types of responses can be identified (Figure 3b).
 One is a broad response, which has a weak dependence on the IR photon energy.
-This component is associated with a low-energy polaronic transition,4 and the effect of IR excitation is probably similar to one observed for charge-transfer states in organic photovoltaic devices.24 At the same time, a narrow-band response is observed only at certain push-photon frequencies, e.g. ~1300 cm-1 or ~1445 cm-1.
+This component is associated with a low-energy polaronic transition, and the effect of IR excitation is probably similar to one observed for charge-transfer states in organic photovoltaic devices.
+At the same time, a narrow-band response is observed only at certain push photon frequencies, for example, 1300 or 1445 cm.
 These frequencies correspond to the vibrational modes of the studied organic semiconductor (pentacene).
-This indicates that the observed increase in PC originates form the coupling between vibrational and electronic degrees of freedom, so-called vibronic phenomena.
-Both the experiment and theoretical calculations demonstrate that different non-equilibrium geometries and atomic motions have dissimilar effects on the charge dynamics.
-For example, the vibrations along the long axis of pentacene molecules (e.g. ~1445 cm-1 mode) lead to a larger increase in charge hopping rate than the molecular motions along the short axis (e.g. 1300 cm-1 mode).
-Such mode-selective 'vibrational control' of charge dynamics opens a number of new opportunities, including utilization of vibronic phenomena for ultrafast switching of organic devices and identification of charge transport mechanisms and pathways in (bio)molecular junctions.
+This indicates that the observed increase in PC originates from the coupling between vibrational and electronic degrees of freedom, the so-called vibronic phenomena.
+Both the experiment and theoretical calculations demonstrate that different nonequilibrium geometries and atomic motions have dissimilar effects on the charge dynamics.
+For example, the vibrations along the long axis of pentacene molecules (e.g., ~1445 cm-1 mode) lead to a larger increase in the charge-hopping rate than the molecular motions along the short axis (e.g., 1300 cm-1 mode).
+Such mode-selective "vibrational control" of charge dynamics opens a number of new opportunities, including utilization of vibronic phenomena for ultrafast switching of organic devices and identification of charge-transport mechanisms and pathways in (bio)molecular junctions.